-In 1980's the Governor at the time, Bruce Babbitt,was hiking amount the beautiful trails Sedona had to offer with some of his friends.
-The group happened upon a trail when they were approached on an individual informing their hike had taken them on private land and had to leave.
-Governor Babbit realized by this experience that some of Arizona's most beautiful nature was being cut off from the public by privately owned property.
+In 1980's the Governor at the time, Bruce Babbitt, was hiking the beautiful trails Sedona had to offer with some of his friends.
+The group happened upon a trail when they were approached by an individual informing them their hike had taken them on private land and had to leave.
+Governor Babbitt realized by this experience that some of Arizona's most beautiful nature was being cut off from the public by privately owned property.
 After this hike the Governor researched the local property owners and went to the State Park Department to come up with a solution to create a new recreation area for the public.
 The negotiations were complicated, including many trades and legislation.
-It would not be officially be dedicated till over a decade later on October 19th, 1991.
+It would not be officially dedicated till over a decade later on October 19th, 1991.
 Bruce Babbitt's vision was realized and it soon became one the most popular state parks in all of Arizona.

 Whether this is your first time or fiftieth the Red Rock State Park has new and exciting activities for everyone.
 Experience the best nature Arizona has to offer at Red Rock State Park.